 - You’re pregnant all the time.
 Some women get pregnant just a few weeks after they give birth.
 They don’t get the chance to make something of themselves and would be dependent on her husband who has less care about what you need emotionally, psychologically and financially.

 What do you do when you are abused financially?
 Talk to him.
 Tell him how you feel.
 Maybe, he isn’t aware of what you’re going through because perhaps he thinks you are okay with how things are.
 Communicate with him because it is essential that he knows how you feel.
+“It can be hard to talk about abuse, as nobody wants to think of themselves as a victim,” says Nicole Tammelleo, LCSW-R. But you should have to consider it no matter what.

 If things stay the same even after you talked, then that’s the time you can decide for yourself if you’re still willing to go through the emotional and psychological stress of being financially abused.